Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Maybe it's in Cleveland.

-Okay.
-I mean, that's not, no. The Brockies are not in Cleveland.
+I mean, that's not, no.

-Yeah, but you've got to go to the Rockies first to get a rock to break it open in Cleveland.
+Yeah, but you've got to go the Rockies first to get a rock to break it open in Cleveland.

-Okay.
 Could you not get a rock anywhere else or in the Rock?

-Special Rock.
-Yes, special rock.
-I love this early theory.
 I love this because nobody else has looked in Cleveland.
-So.

-He also said, look down.
+He also said look down.

-Could be in our own box.
+Could be in our own butts.

 Imagine if it was in Dave's butt the whole time.

-Well, I can't imagine that.
+I can't imagine that.

-But explain a few things.
+That explain a few things.

-gullet.
-You can't eat food properly.
-And that might be because treasure is
+And that might be because treasure is buried in there.

-diamonds or anything.
-Well, the doctor did go from driving a
+Well, the doctor did go from driving a Holden to a Bentley pretty quickly.

 No, he was always driving a Bentley.
-I feel like if treasure is

-inside you, surely you have at least a claim to most of it.
+I feel like if treasure is inside you, surely you have at least claimed to most of it.

-that's the that's the poem published in the back of his book.
+So anyway, that's the poem published in the back of his book.

 I think you know it at that time.